abhishek-kumar-code/Redfish_Public/Specification.md

 ### Limitations

-Redfish does not guarantee that clients never need to update their software.
-For example, clients might need to upgrade to new types of systems, their components, or the data model.
+Redfish minimizes the need for clients to complete upgrades by using strict versioning and forward-compatibility rules, and separation of the protocols from the data model.
+However, Redfish does not guarantee that clients never need to update their software.
+For example, clients might need to upgrade for managing new types of systems or components, as well as updates to the data model.

-System optimization for an application always requires architectural oversight.
-However, to minimize the need for clients to complete upgrades, Redfish uses schemas, strict versioning and forward-compatibility rules, and separation of the protocols from the data model.

 Interoperable does not mean identical.
-A Redfish client might need to adapt to the optional vendor-provided elements.
-Specific vendor-provided implementations and configurations can also vary.
+Many elements of Redfish are optional.
+Clients must be prepared to discover the optional elements using the built in discovery methods.

 For example, Redfish does not enable a client to read a resource tree and write it to another Redfish service.
 Because Redfish is a hypermedia API, this action is not possible.

 The resource topology reflects the topology of the system and its devices.
-Consequently, different server or device types result in different resource trees, even for identical systems from the same manufacturer.
+Consequently, different hardware or device types result in different resource trees, even for identical systems from the same manufacturer.

 Although the resources are a tree, the references between resources may result in graph instead of a tree.
 Clients that traverse the resource tree must provide logic to avoid infinite loops.